 R. H. Thomson Scholarship

 The R. H. Thomson Memorial Scholarship is an annual scholarship awarded by the Seattle Section each year to honor the accomplishments of R.H.
 Thomson.
-The application must be postmarked by April 15th and announcement of the recipient will be made by May 31st.
-The scholarship in the amount of five-thousand dollars ($5,000) will be awarded for the 2017-2018 school year.
-The disbursement could be in one year or in four years, depending on the recipients college career schedule.
+Applications are typically due in April.
+Announcement of the recipient will be made by June 30th.
+The scholarship in the amount of five-thousand dollars ($5,000) will be awarded for the 2019-2020 school year.
+The disbursement could be in one year or in four years, depending on the recipient's college career schedule.
 The aim of the scholarship program is to encourage students to pursue a course of study leading to a Bachelor or a Master of Science degree in Civil Engineering or one of the specialties within the Civil Engineering discipline.
 It also strives to honor R. H. Thomson, a civil engineer who had a profound and lasting impact on Seattle's infrastructure.

 For more information please read the application.